Nam-Duong427/CTF/reverse engineering/gogo/solution.md

 ```
 As you can see, it takes our input and XOR with a given key string.

-To get the correct input, we need to perform the reverse XOR.
+To get the correct input, we need to perform a reverse XOR.
 Accoring to the given code, v4 ^ key = input

 We already have the key string, but where is the v4?